-We own 50% of the equity of NPI and we record 50% of NPI's loss as our loss, as adjusted by certain accounting procedures and adjustments to the NeoGames/Pollard revenues split to compensate for our games development and DBG sales.
+We own 50% of the equity of NPI and we record 50% of NPI's loss as our loss, as adjusted to compensate the Company for our games development and DBG sales.

 Results of Operations

 The following table sets forth our results of operations in U.S. dollars and as a percentage of total revenues for the periods presented.